morpho-matters/morpholib/README.md

 A gallery of animations made with Morpho [is available here](https://morpho-matters.github.io/morpholib/gallery/).
 For more, you can also take a look at the YouTube channels [Morphocular](https://www.youtube.com/channel/UCu7Zwf4X_OQ-TEnou0zdyRA) and [Serpentine Integral](https://www.youtube.com/channel/UCo-H6EyTbD-7inMwW70QdtA), which use Morpho to create most of the animations.

 Documentation is currently limited, but there are [a few guides](https://morpho-matters.github.io/morpholib/guides/) you can look thru which will help you learn how to use Morpho and get you started making your own animations.
+Questions are welcome on the [Discussions page](https://github.com/morpho-matters/morpholib/discussions).

 ## Installation